GAGGIUINO/gaggiuino.github.io/docs/pcb/singleboard.md

 <!-- tabs:end -->

 # Considerations
+!> It is expected that when going through PCB install you are able to figure out most things by yourself.
+Please note, these are only suggestions/food for thought/rough guidance.

 * Get rid of old harness and replace with homemade one.
 * Try to maintain the wiring for the thermal fuse and boiler terminals.
 If not get a resettable thermostat - **Rancilio Silvia Boiler Thermostat 165º** and boiler terminals are **160783-7 TE**.
 * Get covers for spades, possibly hard covers.
 [Printable boiler terminal covers.](https://www.printables.com/model/380256-gaggia-boiler-terminal-shroud)